 - George Spicer is committed to safeguarding and promoting the welfare of children and young people.
 It expects all staff and volunteers to share this commitment.
-Any offer of employment is subject to a satisfactory enhanced DBS (Disclosure and Barring Service check) - When appointing staff members, at least one of the interviewers will have attended the LA's Safer Recruitment Training. - When recruiting new staff we will carry out online searches if candidates are short listed. - We have adopted the borough's Safer Recruitment Policy for School, PRU's and Services, this can be found on the 'T' drive.
+Any offer of employment is subject to a satisfactory enhanced DBS (Disclosure and Barring Service check) - When appointing staff members, at least one of the interviewers will have attended the LA's Safer Recruitment Training. - When recruiting new staff we will carry out online searches if candidates are short listed. - We have adopted the borough's Safer Recruitment Policy for School, PRU's and Services.